Reviewed by T Evans

-Part 2 in Tania’s review of the last season of Game of Thrones, read her review of Episode 1 here
+Part 2 in T Evans' review of the last season of Game of Thrones, read their review of Episode 1 here

 In the days between the first and second episode of Game of Thrones season eight, U.S President Donald Trump has posted a fourth Game of Thrones style post on Twitter, this time using the phrase “Game Over” in the Game of Thrones typeface to refer to the report on his possible collusion with Russia issued by Special Counsel Robert Mueller.
 This is not the first time Trump has attempted to capitalise on Game of Thrones’ popularity to make political comments: in 2018 he tweeted a photo of himself overlaid with the phrase “Sanctions are Coming” in the Game of Thrones typeface, to announce the re-imposition of sanctions on Iran, a clear citation of the phrase “Winter is Coming,” the House Stark words.
 More recently still, he issued a similar graphic with “The Wall is Coming” to promote the wall he plans to build at the border between the United States and Mexico.